 A high-tight flag is a bull flag where the flag pole moves nearly vertically, indicating buyers are willing to bid up the stock even if it’s at very high levels.
 The flag is tight, meaning there is a close-fought battle between buyers and sellers over a period of days.
 Finally, the buying pressure is so strong that the price breaks upwards, and an explosive rally averaging +39% ensues.

-The flag pattern is a continuation pattern, meaning it usually follows a strong uptrend and signals that the price will continue moving in the same direction.
+The flag pattern is a continuation pattern that usually follows a strong uptrend and signals that the price will continue moving in the same direction.
 To be considered a valid flag pattern, at least three points must be within the formation.
 The pattern is formed by two trendlines connecting a series of lower highs and lower lows.

 After identifying the high-tight bull flag, look for a trend confirmation by watching for a price upside breakout out of the bull flag.
 If the security price breaks out above the bull flag resistance, especially with a volume increase, it signals a potential 85% chance of going higher.
 The American Electric Power Company (AEP) chart (above) shows a high-tight bull flag.